Hay'at Tahrir al-Sham: Turkey

-In 2018, Turkey designated Tahrir al-Sham as a terrorist organization and the Al-Nusra Front in 2014.
+In 2018, Turkey designated Tahrir al-Sham as a terrorist organization and al-Nusra Front in 2014.
 The Turkish government said it was opposed to Tahrir al-Sham (HTS), and had fought with it and declared it a terrorist organisation, and HTS's Syrian Salvation Government was a direct challenge to the Turkish-backed Syrian Interim Government.

-However, since 2017 there have been times where HTS, particularly its pragmatic faction around Abu Muhammed al-Julani, has fought alongside the Turkish-backed Free Syrian Army.
+However, since 2017 there have been times where HTS, particularly its pragmatic faction around Ahmed al-Sharaa, has fought alongside the Turkish-backed Free Syrian Army.
 HTS has not stopped Turkey from setting up several observation posts in Idlib and has joined joint operations rooms with Turkish-backed groups while preserving its autonomy.
-Some argue that Turkey has been controlling HTS movements in Idlib since 2018.
+A 2024 peer-reviewed study by political scientist Jérôme Drevon found that HTS maintained security and military coordination with Turkey but retained substantially greater agency than factions of the Syrian National Army, which received direct Turkish support.
 The Clingendael Institute in November 2019 has described the Turkish policy since 2018 as attempting to divide the pragmatic elements from the hardline elements within HTS.

 The head of the Turkish intelligence agency MIT, İbrahim Kalın, visited Damascus on 12 December 2024 and met with Ahmed al-Sharaa, the leader of HTS.
 Kalın's visit was the first by a senior foreign official in Damascus since the rebel takeover.
-Turkish Foreign Minister Hakan Fidan stated in an interview after the fall of the Assad regime that Turkey cooperated with HTS during his time as the head of the Turkish intelligence agency MIT and that HTS provided Turkey with information on many members of IS and Al Qaeda, including high-ranking officials.
-It is assumed that Turkey was the party that finally allowed HTS to start their offensive and oust Assad in late 2024.
+Turkish Foreign Minister Hakan Fidan stated in an interview after the fall of the Assad regime that Turkey cooperated with HTS during his time as the head of MIT and that HTS provided Turkey with information on many members of IS and Al Qaeda, including high-ranking officials.